mindoodoo/pld-generator/README.md

 - [ ] Improve deserialization error handling
   - For the time being it will the deserialization will fail in a lot of places if the response is of the error type, this should be better managed by checking the status code first

+## Unhandled edge cases that should have user facing errors

+- `app.rs` &rarr; if lucid document id is invalid
+- Lucid module does not handle unauthenticated requests well enough

 ## Getting access token

 In order to be able to connect to the lucid chart api, you need to get an [OAuth2](https://oauth.net/2/) **access token** and **refresh token**.
 The documentation for getting these tokens is [documented]() however was a bit of a hassle to understand so you may follow the steps here instead.
 They were especially unclear in a simple user script case such as this one.